MoncefDrew/gdgc-hack/hack team/README.md

 1. When creating a new participant, the system checks if their team already has 4 members
 2. When updating a participant's team, the system verifies the new team has available space
 3. The Team model includes validation to prevent exceeding the 4-participant limit
 4. Appropriate error messages are returned if a team is at capacity

+## Middleware Architecture

+The application uses middleware for various validations and operations:

+1. **Team Validation Middleware**:
+   - `checkTeamCapacity`: Ensures teams don't exceed 4 members during participant registration
+   - `checkTeamChangeCapacity`: Ensures teams don't exceed 4 members when participants change teams

+2. **General Middleware**:
+   - Request logging middleware to log all incoming requests
+   - Express JSON middleware for parsing request bodies
+   - CORS middleware for cross-origin requests

+These middleware components help maintain data integrity and improve code organization by centralizing validation logic.